Qt (software): Qt contributors

-Aside from The Qt Company, many organizations and individuals using Qt as their development platform participate in the open development of Qt via the Qt Project.
+Aside from Qt Group, many organizations and individuals using Qt as their development platform participate in the open development of Qt via the Qt Project.

 One such Qt contributor is Klarälvdalens Datakonsult AB, a Swedish Qt consulting company.
 KDAB is involved in many areas, including maintenance of several components.

 Together with RIM/BlackBerry, KDAB is maintaining the QNX and BlackBerry 10 ports of Qt.

 Another participator is Intel, contributing for example Wayland support.
 AudioCodes maintains IBM ClearCase support in Qt Creator.

 As a heavy user of Qt, the KDE project submits many patches and features from its developer library KDE Frameworks back to Qt.